kaesekaiser/zephyrus/PRIVACY_POLICY.md

 # Privacy Policy
 This document describes in full detail what data the Discord bot distributed by the author (hereafter referred to as Zephyrus) collects and stores long-term, as well as how to delete said data.
+This document may be changed as the needs and functionalities of the bot change.
+This file represents the most recent version of this document.
 ## What Zephyrus Doesn't Store
 Under normal circumstances, Zephyrus does not store any usernames, server names, names for server attributes such as channels or emotes, or message content, unless explicitly provided by the user via the use of its commands as described below.
 ## What Zephyrus Stores